 Even if your provider’s flexi-access drawdown rules allow, it is worth shopping around and researching all the possible drawdown provider options available to you to ensure fees and charges don’t erode your income too much.

-Learn more about Hilltop’s Pension Drawdown service.
+Learn more about Hilltop’s Pension Drawdown advice.

 It really depends on the circumstances.
 If you die before the age of 75, any remaining pension savings could be bequeathed to your beneficiaries tax-free.